 Become aware of how this information really makes you feel during and after ingesting it?
 How do you feel when you are not watching it?
 In the moment start to notice your body, thoughts and feelings and then employ mindful approaches to manage the moment.
 Either to savour and enjoy it, or to re-focus outside the realm of those thoughts and feelings to a direct experience such as the sights, sounds, breathe.
 We are not pushing things away nor avoiding them, we are noticing and managing them.
 When it is convenient, make some time to do a formal practice that can help rebalance and re-calm.

-When our attention is lost in a thought- based reality, and the storyline creates fear, overwhelm or uncertainty how do we feel?
+When our attention is lost in a thought- based reality and the storyline creates fear, overwhelm or uncertainty, what happens?

 When we are not mindful we tend to live more automatically and more reactively.
 Our emotions, behaviours and body are all connected and so heightened states in one will obviously affect the others.
 Being such amazing biological creatures, primed to detect dangers and remember these alerts, our reactivity can happen and escalate very quickly.
 The more we live in this way, the more it becomes our default and the more familiar it feels the more we believe it to be true.
 The more mindful we are, the less automatically we live, the less reactive we become, the more we detect changes and can re-balance before we feel overloaded.
+Over time we tend to change our habits naturally by letting go of the unhelpful ones and building helpful habits.
 We won’t always manage it but with practice it becomes our natural way.